viradex/viradex/README.md

 ## 👋 Hello!

 My name is Arnav!
 I've been coding since I was eight, creating numerous websites and computer-based projects as a passionate hobbyist developer.
-My most significant project is [BubbleOS](https://github.com/Bubble-OS/bubbleos), a system with over 6,000 lines of code that took several months to complete.
+My most significant project is [BubbleOS](https://github.com/Bubble-OS/bubbleos), a shell with over 6,000 lines of code still being worked on today.
 My primary expertise lies in JavaScript, web technologies, and Node.js, though I occasionally work with Python.

 ## 📊 GitHub Stats